Aquacongas/Parano1c/ROADMAP2.md

    (for j != k) provides no advantage — the prover already knew both channels at commit time.

 5. **Reordering resistance:** tx_index is absorbed into the seed.
-Permuting transactions changes all per-tx channels, invalidating all proofs.
+Permuting transactions changes all per-tx channels, invalidates all proofs.
 Verifier deterministically reconstructs seeds from proof order.

 ### Dependency